 Some people claim that the reason people see such “magical” results from drinking celery juice daily is merely better hydration, given celery’s high water content.
 As a former researcher who loves to test things, I decided to investigate: would I see the same benefits to my skin and energy from drastically increasing my daily water intake as I did consuming 16-20 oz of celery juice each morning?

 For the record, prior to this experiment, I drank somewhere between 40-45 ounces of water each day – less than recommended, but likely more than the average person.
-I didn’t change anything else about my routine during these ten days, so that I could attribute any changes to the increased water consumption.
+I didn’t change anything else about my routine during these ten days (ie: I continued to exercise 3-5 times a week, eat at least one Territory meal a day, and prioritize sleep), so that I could attribute any changes to the increased water consumption.

 And with that, let’s go!